infinum/eightshift-frontend-libs/docs/installation/register-webpack.md

 # Register Webpack

-In order to use libraries webpack you'll need to have a `webpack.config.js` and `webpack-project.config.js` files in the root of your theme.
+In order to use this library, you'll need to have a `webpack.config.js` and `webpack-project.config.js` files in the root of your theme.

 `webpack.config.js` is a main entrypoint for webpack config and looks like this